Why an overlay, not a replacement. The thesis.

 The AI IR Overlay adds four agent-aware controls (the Minimum Viable Overlay, or MVO) on top of your existing IR program.

-Note: The NIST 800-61 r2 phases shown below remain widely understood operational shorthand. r3 (April 2025) restructures incident response around CSF 2.0 functions (Govern, Identify, Protect, Detect, Respond, Recover).
-See the AI IR Overlay to CSF 2.0 crosswalk at
+MATRIX.mdSection 1.
+NIST SP 800-61 r3 restructures incident response around NIST CSF 2.0 functions (Govern, Identify, Protect, Detect, Respond, Recover); see the AI IR Overlay to CSF 2.0 crosswalk atcrosswalks/nist-csf-2.mdfor the function-level mapping.

-│ Preparation → Detection → Containment → Eradication → │
+│ Preparation → Detection → Triage → Containment → Evidence → │

 │